exasol/r-exasol/tests/scripts/README.md

 * Docker
 * Bash

-##Available R version
+## Available R version

-First, you ned to select the R version.
+First, you need to select the R version.
 You can get a list of all available versions by running:
 ```$r-exasol/tests/scripts/cran/get_R_releases.sh```